 A lot of people ask me what equipment I use to create my videos on YouTube.
 I’m a very minimal person.
 I try not to own much equipment or possessions in general.
-The more stuff I have, the more I have to lug around, it’s a pain.
+The more stuff I have, the more I have to lug around, it’s a pain while travelling.

 I tell you this because the equipment you use does not matter.
 I made viral videos with millions of views with just an idea, my GoPro, and a borrowed computer!

-Recently, I’ve begun to buy more equipment to increase the quality of my live streams and social media posts.
+Recently, I’ve begun to buy more equipment to increase the quality of my videos, live streams, and social media posts.
 But in my opinion, if I only had 1 camera for everything (vlogs, videos, live streams), it would be a GoPro.

 - Olympus OM-D E-M5 Mark III (My previous DSLR was Panasonic G85 Mirrorless)